-Kind of like a desktop version of those old overhead projectors from elementary school, FollowGrams lets kids project images onto paper so they can make picture-perfect tracings.
+Kind of like a desktop version of those old overhead projectors from elementary school, the FollowGrams smart projector lets kids project images onto paper so they can make picture-perfect tracings.
 “But wait, tracing is hardly drawing,” you sarcastically quip.
 True.
 But … FollowGrams is more than just a tracing machine.
-It provides step-by-step instructions to over 50 drawings (all stored on a micro SD card) that help your budding Manet prepare for their first gallery show.
+The FollowGrams smart projector provides step-by-step instructions to over 50 drawings (all stored on a micro SD card) that help your budding Manet prepare for their first gallery show.
 Dogs, monsters, cars, they’re all there.
 Kids simply select what they want to draw by toggling through the control buttons.
 The buttons also allow them to move through and/or repeat steps.

 FollowGrams requires 4 “D” batteries, folds up so you can take it on vacation, and is just about funded on Kickstarter (as in days away).
 Pre-order now for delivery in July, and you can even revel in the thought of all that money saved not sending your kid to art camp.